TushAnExplorer/FreeRTOS_QueueAndTasks/README.md

 # FreeRTOS_QueueAndTasks
+Practical Exam Question.txt document have all the details regarding the problem statement.
+Implemented solution in C is shared in the folder named "EXAM_Program".

 This was the coding exam for Real time programming module.
 Below is the excerpt from the guidelines followed for the test.